aws-powertools/powertools-lambda-python/docs/core/metrics/datadog.md

 ### Flushing metrics

-As you finish adding all your metrics, you need to serialize and flush them to standard output.
-You can do that automatically with the `log_metrics` decorator.
+Use `log_metrics` decorator to automatically serialize and flush your metrics (SDK or Forwarder) at the end of your invocation.

-This decorator also **validates**, **serializes**, and **flushes** all your metrics.
-During metrics validation, if no metrics are provided then a warning will be logged, but no exception will be raised.
+This decorator also ensures metrics are flushed in the event of an exception, including warning you in case you forgot to add metrics.

 === "add_metrics.py"